pehara/CSE13S-MILLER/asgn5/README.md

 -h: displays program synopsis and usage.

 ##numtheory.c:
-This contains the implementations of the number theory functions.
+This contains my implementation of the number theory functions.

 ##numtheory.h:
-This specifies the interface for the number theory functions.
+This header file specifies the interface for the number theory functions.

 ##randstate.c:
-This contains the implementation of the random state interface for the RSA library and number theory functions.
+This file contains the implementation of my random state interface for the RSA library and number theory functions.

 ##randstate.h:
-This specifies the interface for initializing and clearing the random state.
+This header file specifies the interface for initializing and clearing the random state.

 ##rsa.c:
 This contains the implementation of the RSA library.

 ##rsa.h:
-This specifies the interface for the RSA library.
+This header file specifies the interface for the RSA library.

 ##Makefile:
-CC = clang must be specified.
-CFLAGS = -Wall -Wextra -Werror -Wpedantic must be specified. pkg-config to locate compilation and include flags for the GMP library must be used. make must build the encrypt, decrypt, and keygen executables, as should make all. make decrypt should build only the decrypt program. make encrypt should build only the encrypt program. make keygen should build only the keygen program. make clean must remove all files that are compiler generated. make format should format all your source code, including the header files.
+This file compiles all the other .c files so that they are executable and run together to execute keygen, encrypt and decrypt.

 ##README.md:
-This must use proper Markdown syntax and describe how to use your program and Makefile.
-It should also list and explain any command-line options that your program accepts.
-Any false positives reported by scan-build should be documented and explained here as well.
-Note down any known bugs or errors in this file as well for the graders.
+A file containg the proper markdown syntax that describes how to use my program and all the contents of my file.

 ##DESIGN.pdf:
-This document must be a proper PDF.
-This design document must describe your design and design process for your program with enough detail such that a sufficiently knowl- edgeable programmer would be able to replicate your implementation.
-This does not mean copy-ing your entire program in verbatim.
-You should instead describe how your program works with supporting pseudocode
+This document has a written explanation for all the written portions of code and how I went about creating them and what their purpose is.
+It provides enough information to replicate it.